RoshithPulikkal/SQL-Project-Consumer-Goods-Ad-hoc-Insights/README.md

 This repository contains SQL queries and analysis developed as part of the Codebasics Data Analytics Bootcamp.
 The project focuses on providing ad-hoc business intelligence to **AtliQ Hardwares**, a rapidly growing global FMCG (Fast-Moving Consumer Goods) company.

 ## Project Goal
 The primary goal of this project is to leverage SQL (MySQL) to extract actionable insights from AtliQ Hardwares' sales, product, and customer data.
-These insights will help the company make data-driven decisions related to market performance, product strategy, customer behavior, and overall sales optimization.
+These insights aim to help the company make data-driven decisions related to market performance, product strategy, customer behavior, and overall sales optimization.

 ## Data Source
 The dataset used for this project is a hypothetical consumer goods database provided by Codebasics, named `gdb023` (or `atliq_hardware_db`).